-Most residents stay in the sprawling Steuben Lodge, which houses around 40 people and contains a large central area that includes a library with wireless internet, breakfast area, and computers, printers and scanners for everyone's use.
+Most residents stay in the sprawling Steuben Lodge, which houses around 40 people and contains a large central area that includes a artists' book library, access to wireless internet, breakfast area, and computers, printers and scanners for use.

 The lodge contains 12 two-story rooms that can sleep three at a time, each with its own bathroom and kitchenette.
 Each room opens onto a porch that can be used for outdoor studio space.
-Residents who prefer to share a bed with a friend or partner can stay in single-bed apartments in a nearby building.
+Residents who prefer to share a bed with a friend or partner can stay in single-bed apartments in a nearby building. accommodations.
+However each person must apply for and pay for the residency individually.

-Couples are welcome to attend together and can share sleeping accommodations.
-However, unless all work is collaboratively produced, each person must apply individually.
 At this time no single occupancy rooms are available.

-Unfortunately, due to insurance reasons we cannot accommodate anyone under 18, including children of residents.
-Because of the animals already on the farm, the property owners cannot allow pets to attend.
-Please note that as we are located in a very rural area, internet can be slow and unreliable at times, especially during times of heavy usage.
+Unfortunately, due to insurance reasons we cannot accommodate anyone under 18 years of age, including children of residents.
+Because of the animals already on the farm, the property owners do not permit bringing pets.

+Please note that as we are located in a very rural area, internet can be slow and unreliable at times, especially during periods of heavy usage.

+Couples are welcome to attend together and can share sleeping